stromberglinus/nvim/README.md

 </details>
 <details><summary>Windows with gcc/make using chocolatey</summary>
-Alternatively, one can install gcc and make which don't require changing the config, the easiest way is to use choco:
+Alternatively, one can install gcc and make which don't require changing the config, the easiest way is to use choco, enusre mingw is set to PATH.

 1. install neovim using winget